 What Is a Dental Bridge?

 A dental bridge is a popular dental treatment that replaces missing natural teeth with one or more artificial teeth made of resin or porcelain.
-A bridge, also known as a filler, fake teeth, or a partial denture, is joined to crowns that secure the device to natural teeth.
+A bridge, also known as a filler, fake teeth, or partial denture, is joined to crowns that secure the device to natural teeth.
 To effectively attach the bridge and hold the prosthetic teeth in place, the crown may cover two or more teeth.
 If natural teeth are not accessible, your dentist may propose implanting teeth on either side of the bridge to support it in place.

 Types of Dental Bridge